By Cameron Mitchell

 - Here are the best fixed rate options:

-- Encor by EPCOR has a 6.29 cents/kWh option.
-Rates stable for 5 years. $7.00/month admin.
-Free termination
+- EasyMax by Enmax has a 6.29 cents/kWh option.
+Rates stable for just 1 year. $7.10/month admin.
+Free termination.

-- ATCOenergy has moved their rate up to 6.29 cents/kWh.
-Rates stable for 3 years. $6.99/month admin.
+- ATCOenergy has recently moved their rates up and now have a 6.79 cents/kWh option.
+Rates stable for up to 3 years. $6.99/month admin.
 Free termination.